 Again, be careful when you have class names that contains dashes, like bordered-box.
-JavaScript objects don't allow literal keys to have dashes.
-If you need to use them, you must make the key a string like this:
+JavaScript requires that object-literal keys with dashes be quoted like a string, as in:

 We can also use a list of class names to specify which class names should be added to the element.
 For that, we can either pass in an array literal: